Eat, Drink & Be Literary

-Since its inception in 2006, Eat, Drink & Be Literary has featured acclaimed authors from around the world, including Chinua Achebe, Chimamanda Ngozi Adichie, Alison Bechdel, Michael Cunningham, Lydia Davis, Edwidge Danticat, Junot Díaz, Louise Erdrich, Marlon James, Chang-Rae Lee, Maggie Nelson, Salman Rushdie, George Saunders, Zadie Smith, and Chris Ware.
+Since its inception in 2006, Eat, Drink & Be Literary has featured acclaimed authors from around the world, including Chinua Achebe, Chimamanda Ngozi Adichie, Alison Bechdel, Michael Cunningham, Lydia Davis, Edwidge Danticat, Louise Erdrich, Marlon James, Chang-Rae Lee, Maggie Nelson, Salman Rushdie, George Saunders, and Zadie Smith.

 Listen to recordings of past events:

 Daniel Alarcón is the author of War by Candlelight, Lost City Radio (which made the year-end “best of” lists of the San Francisco Chronicle and The Washington Post), and most recently, At Night We Walk in Circles.
 Alarcón is a co-founder of Radio Ambulante, a Spanish-language storytelling podcast, and his writing has appeared in McSweeney’s, n+1, and Harper’s.
 He was one of The New Yorker’s “20 under 40” and one of Granta’s “Best Young American Novelists.”
 He lives in San Francisco.

 There is a brief introduction by Harold Augenbraum, executive director of the National Book Foundation, presenter of the National Book Awards.
 Shalom Auslander reads from his memoir, Foreskin’s Lament, followed by a Q&A session with moderator, Harold Augenbraum and the audience.
 Auslander discusses the abuse of religious authority he experienced as a child and how that informs his current professional and personal life and why he chose memior and not fiction to tell his story.